andreyto/mgtaxa/doc/running.md

 we use to train classification models from a local copy of NCBI RefSeq and benchmark them in a single invocation of `makeflow`:
 `bin/onetime/build-ref-db/build.mkf`

 The shell script that executes that workflow is:
 `bin/onetime/build-ref-db/run_build.sh`

-The typicall pattern in that Makeflow file looks like this:
+The typical pattern in that Makeflow file looks like this:

 ```
 REF_NCBI_ICM_DB.mkf: $REF_NCBI_SEQ_DB